xuthus83/pigallery2/MANPAGE.md

   --Media-Thumbnail-smartSubsample                                          Use high quality chroma subsampling in webp.
 See: https://sharp.pixelplumbing.com/api-output#webp. (default: true)
   --Media-Thumbnail-personFaceMargin                                        This ratio of the face bounding box will be added to the face as a margin.
 Higher number add more margin. (default: 0.7)
   --Media-Video-enabled                                                      (default: true)
-  --Media-Video-supportedFormatsWithTranscoding                             Video formats that are supported after transcoding (with the build-in ffmpeg support). (default: ["avi","mkv","mov","wmv","flv","mts","m2ts","mpg","3gp","m4v","mpeg","vob","divx","xvid","ts"])
+  --Media-Video-supportedFormatsWithTranscoding                             Video formats that are supported after transcoding (with the built-in ffmpeg support). (default: ["avi","mkv","mov","wmv","flv","mts","m2ts","mpg","3gp","m4v","mpeg","vob","divx","xvid","ts"])
   --Media-Video-supportedFormats                                            Video formats that are supported also without transcoding.
 Browser supported formats: https://www.w3schools.com/html/html5_video.asp (default: ["mp4","webm","ogv","ogg"])
-  --Media-Video-transcoding-bitRate                                         Target bit rate of the output video will be scaled down this this.
+  --Media-Video-transcoding-bitRate                                         Target bit rate of the output video will be scaled down to this.
 This should be less than the upload rate of your home server. (default: 5242880)
   --Media-Video-transcoding-resolution                                      The height of the output video will be scaled down to this, while keeping the aspect ratio. (default: 720)
-  --Media-Video-transcoding-fps                                             Target frame per second (fps) of the output video will be scaled down this this. (default: 25)
+  --Media-Video-transcoding-fps                                             Target frame per second (fps) of the output video will be scaled down to this. (default: 25)
   --Media-Video-transcoding-format                                           (default: 'mp4')
   --Media-Video-transcoding-mp4Codec                                         (default: 'libx264')
   --Media-Video-transcoding-webmCodec                                        (default: 'libvpx')